Driving & Rest Time Fines

 Analysis and storage tachograph

-Driving & rest time violations cost between 500 - 4000 DKK per violation (5 - 40%) for the driver and double that for the company.
+Driving & rest time violations cost between 500 – 4000 kr. per violation (5 – 40%) for the driver and twice that for the company.

-When the police check for violations at a roadside check, they look at 28 days.
-The violations they find during this period are added together and rounded up to the nearest amount divisible by 500.
+When the Police check for violations during a roadside inspection, they look at 28 days.
+The violations they find in the period are added together and rounded up to the nearest amount divisible by 500.

-When the Danish Transport Authority checks for driving and rest time violations, they look at a full month, i.e. from the 1st to the last day of a given month.
+When the Danish Road Traffic Authority checks for driving & rest time violations, they look at an entire month, i.e., from the 1st to the last day of a given month.

-Fines for violation of the driving and rest time rules in articles 6, 8 and 9:
+Fine for violation of driving & rest time rules in articles 6, 8 and 9:

-As a starting point, the fines for articles 6, 8 and 9 are calculated as follows:
+As a starting point, fines for Articles 6, 8, and 9 are calculated based on the following:

-- For the driver, the fine is DKK 100 for every percent the rules are exceeded.
+• For the driver, the fine is DKK 100 for each percentage the rules are exceeded.

-- For the company, the fine is determined based on double
+• For the company, the fine is set at double

-- DKK 200 for each percent the rules are exceeded.
+DKK 200 for each percentage the rules are exceeded.

-In Denmark, we have a de minimis limit of 5%.
+In Denmark, we have a de minimis threshold of 5 %.

-This means that violations between 0.1 - 5% do not give rise to a fine.
+This means that violations between 0.1 – 5% do not result in a fine.

 Fines start at DKK 500 and are rounded up to the nearest amount divisible by 500.
-This means that if the driver has a violation of 8%, it will result in a fine of DKK 800 and will be rounded up to DKK 1000 if the driver has no other violations.
-If there are multiple violations, the rounding up will only take place after all fines have been added together.
+That is, if the driver commits a violation of 8%, this will result in a fine of DKK 800, which will be rounded up to DKK 1000 if there are no other violations by the driver.
+If there are multiple violations, the rounding up occurs only after all fines have been added together.

-The company that employs the driver will receive double the fine - DKK 2000.
+The company employing the driver will receive a fine of double that amount – DKK 2000.

-Penalty for violation of Article 7 (Break rule)
+Fines for violation of Article 7 (the break rule)

-Article 7 of the driving and rest time regulations deals with the length of the daily break and its division.
+Article 7 of the driving and rest time rules concerns the length of the daily break and its division.

 A violation of the break rule results in a fine based on the following criteria:

-• For the driver, a minimum fine of DKK 25 per percentage exceedance has been set
+• For the driver, a minimum fine of DKK 25 per percentage of exceedance has been established.

-• For businesses, a fine of DKK 50 per percentage exceedance has been set.
+• For the company, a fine of DKK 50 per percentage of exceedance has been established.

-Fines for violation of Article 7 start at DKK 125 for the driver, if added to other fines - alternatively rounded up to DKK 500.
+Fines for violation of Article 7 start at DKK 125 for the driver, if combined with other fines – alternatively rounded up to DKK 500.

-For the company, the minimum fine is DKK 250, if added to other fines - alternatively rounded up to DKK 1000.
+For the company, the minimum fine is DKK 250, if combined with other fines – alternatively rounded up to DKK 1000.

-Missing data during a company inspection/summons from the Danish Road Safety Agency is the highest fine you can receive.
-This costs DKK 3000 for the driver per day of missing data from a driver card, and DKK 6000 for the company per day.
+Missing data during a company audit/request from the Danish Transport Authority results in the highest possible fine.
+This amounts to DKK 3000 for the driver per day of missing data from a driver card, and DKK 6000 for the company per day.

-For the company, the same applies to missing data on a vehicle.
+For the company, the same applies to missing data from a vehicle.
 DKK 6000 per day.

 Convicted from driving